Avengers: Doomsday: Production

+In March 2025, Marvel announced 26 cast members for the film alongside Downey.
+Many of those actors returned from previous MCU media and some were reprising their roles from Fox's X-Men films.
+Downey, Marvel Studios, and Feige teased that there were more cast members to reveal.
+Doomsday features groups of heroes from three different universes—the Avengers, Wakandans, and New Avengers from Earth-616; the Fantastic Four from Earth-828; and the "original" X-Men from Earth-10005—converging to face Doom.
+Feige said they were using the Secret Wars idea of different universes colliding to unite cast members from different film franchises.
+Doomsday also sees the return of Chris Evans as Steve Rogers; the Russos felt the correct way for them to return to the MCU would be to continue his story, and Joe Russo said the story they came up with for the films had integral roles for both Downey and Evans.
+Feige said Doomsday was picking up where Endgame left off.

-Production designer Gavin Bocquet and cinematographer Newton Thomas Sigel reteamed with the Russo brothers after working on their television series Citadel (2023–present).
+Production designer Gavin Bocquet and cinematographer Newton Thomas Sigel reteamed with the Russo brothers after working on their television series Citadel (2023–present); Sigel also worked on the Russos' film Cherry (2021) and a selection of Fox's X-Men films.
 Costume designer Judianna Makovsky returned from previous MCU films.
 The Russos said Doomsday and Secret Wars were being produced together in a similar way to Infinity War and Endgame, but they would not be filmed back-to-back like those films were.
 Principal photography for Doomsday began on April 28, 2025, at Pinewood Studios in Buckinghamshire, England, under the working title Apple Pie 1.
 In May 2025, Disney delayed the release date to December 18, 2026, to allow more time for production to be completed.
 Location filming was taking place in Bahrain by the end of the month, and was also set to occur at Windsor Great Park in June and August.
+Filming also took place at Shinfield Studios in Berkshire, England.
 Filming wrapped on September 19.
-Jeffrey Ford is editing the film after working on previous MCU media.
-The Hollywood Reporter reported that a "healthy" amount of additional photography was expected, which is expected to take place in early 2026.
+Jeffrey Ford and Matthew Schmidt are editing the film, having worked on previous MCU media.
+The Hollywood Reporter reported that there would be a "healthy" amount of additional photography, which was expected to take place in early 2026.